TonyPhipps/Games/PauperCube.md

 - Green (36 cards)
 - Everything Else (180 cards)

 The Everything Else pile now has some cards from every section of the cube.
-Shuffle the Everything Else pile using whatever method you're comfortable with.

 #### Step 4
+Shuffle the Everything Else pile.

+#### Step 5
 From the Everything Else pile, distribute cards into each monocolored pile.
 Once you're done, each monocolored pile should contain 20% of your total count.

 - White+ (72)